Woman Charged With DUI After 1-Year-Old Dies In Lower Wacker Crash

-CHICAGO (CBS)– A 29-year-old woman faces criminal charges after her 1-year-old daughter was killed in a car accident early Friday morning.
+CHICAGO (CBS)– A 29-year-old woman faces criminal charges after her one-year-old daughter was killed in a car accident early Friday morning.

 Adreannia Donaldson is scheduled to appear in court Sunday and is charged with a felony count of aggravated DUI and four misdemeanors, including a child restraint violation.